yashmadan123/mslearn-openai/Instructions/Labs/prompt-eng-2.md

      ![](../media/updateimage.png)

+ >**Note**: If you encounter an issue indicating that no model is found, please revert to the old version and attempt to deploy the model again.
+You can switch back to the new version once its deployed.

  >**Note**: If **GPT-35-TURBO-16K** is not available, please choose **GPT-35-Turbo**.

  > **Note**:You can ignore the "Failed to fetch deployments quota information" notification.